 The chip erase function erases the entire main Flash Memory Array.
 The device does not require the system to preprogram prior to erase.
 The Embedded Erase algorithm automatically programs and verifies the entire memory for an all 0 data pattern prior to electrical erase.
 After a successful chip erase, all locations within the device contain FFFFh.
 The system is not required to provide any controls or timings during these operations.
 The chip erase command sequence is initiated by writing two unlock cycles, followed by a set up command.
 Two additional unlock write cycles are then followed by the chip erase command, which in turn invokes the Embedded Erase algorithm.
+When WE# goes high, at the end of the 6th cycle, the RY/BY# goes low.

 When the Embedded Erase algorithm is complete, the EAC returns to the standby state.
 Note that while the Embedded Erase operation is in progress, the system can not read data from the device.
-The system can determine the status of the erase operation by reading the Status Register or using Data Polling.
+The system can determine the status of the erase operation by reading RY/BY#, the Status Register or using Data Polling.
 Refer to Status Register on page 37 for information on these status bits.
 Refer to Data Polling Status on page 38 for more information.

 Once the chip erase operation has begun, only a Status Read, Hardware RESET or Power cycle are valid.
 All other commands are ignored.
-However, a Hardware Reset or Power Cycle immediately terminates the erase operation and returns to read mode after t{RPH} time.
+However, a Hardware Reset or Power Cycle immediately terminates the erase operation and returns to read mode after tRPH time.
 If a chip erase operation is terminated, the chip erase command sequence must be reinitiated once the device has returned to the idle state to ensure data integrity.